DeSoto

 TEXAS STATEWIDE ALERT PROGRAMS

-There are eight kinds of alerts that can be issued for missing or endangered people in Texas.
-They are listed below with links to a page with more information.
+Eight kinds of alerts can be issued for missing or endangered people in Texas.
+Below are links to articles with more information about each type of alert.

 This story is developing.
 Please check back and/or refresh this story for updated information.